- All players must complete the online Consent Agreements before playing any game.

 - Gender ratio - endzone decides: Choose an endzone at the beginning of the game that will be the "choosing endzone."
-Whichever team starts the point in that endzone may choose the gender ratio (4M/3F or 3M/4F), regardless of whether they are on offense or defense.
+Whichever team starts the point in that endzone may choose the gender ratio (4M/3F matching or 3M/4F matching), regardless of whether they are on offense or defense.
 The other team must match.
 This rule applies to 7-on-7 format only. (cf. WFDF A.7.3 - Ratio Rule B)

 - Each team must have a light and dark uniform or distinctive jersey at each game.